1Password313/WRW-Trust-Public/WRW-Trust-Console/README.txt

-Drop all these files into your /WRW-Trust-Console/ GitHub folder.
-Re-link generatePDF() and generateQR() in your index.html for full activation.
+Upload all files to /WRW-Trust-Console/.
+Ensure index.html links to Instrument_Template_Engine.js and Affidavit_Generator.js.